 - Your Senior Dog and Arthritis

-It’s estimated that approximately 20 to 25% of dogs will suffer from the pain associated with Arthritis during their lifetime.
+It’s estimated that over 80% of dogs will suffer from the pain associated with Arthritis during their lifetime.

-But worryingly, according to research from a UK Pet Insurance Expert (animalfriends.co.uk), that figure is increasing significantly.
+But worryingly, according to research from a UK Pet Insurance Expert (animalfriends.co.uk), that figure is increasing.

 They stated that between 2012 and 2015 the cases of Arthritis in dogs had risen by 312%!